DogukanBaloglu/rickandmorty/README.md

   1.getAll(): Returns, all characters information.
   2.getSingle(): Returns, the properties of the given number's defined character (Between 1 to 671).
   3.getMultiple(): Returns, The properties of the given numbers' defined characters (Between 1 to 671).
-  4.filter():Returns, Characters matching the given values(name,status,species,type,gender).
+  4.filter(): Returns,Characters matching the given values(name,status,species,type,gender).

  ***Locations class features:***